___________________________________________________________________________

 return scc_list, dag

-[docs]def get_scc_of_projection(graph, top_nodes, matching=None): """Return the topologically ordered strongly connected components of a bipartite graph, projected with respect to a perfect matching The provided undirected bipartite graph is projected into a directed graph on the set of "top nodes" by treating "matched edges" as out-edges and "unmatched edges" as in-edges.
+[docs] def get_scc_of_projection(graph, top_nodes, matching=None): """Return the topologically ordered strongly connected components of a bipartite graph, projected with respect to a perfect matching The provided undirected bipartite graph is projected into a directed graph on the set of "top nodes" by treating "matched edges" as out-edges and "unmatched edges" as in-edges.
 Then the strongly connected components of the directed graph are computed.
 These strongly connected components are unique, regardless of the choice of perfect matching.
 The strongly connected components form a directed acyclic graph, and are returned in a topological order.
 The order is unique, as ambiguities are resolved "lexicographically".
 The "direction" of the projection (where matched edges are out-edges) leads to a block *lower* triangular permutation when the top nodes correspond to *rows* in the bipartite graph of a matrix.
 Parameters ---------- graph: NetworkX Graph A bipartite graph top_nodes: list One of the bipartite sets in the graph matching: dict Maps each node in ``top_nodes`` to its matched node Returns ------- list of lists The outer list is a list of strongly connected components.
 Each strongly connected component is a list of tuples of matched nodes.
 The first node is a "top node", and the second is an "other node". """ nxb = nx.algorithms.bipartite nxd = nx.algorithms.dag if not nxb.is_bipartite(graph): raise RuntimeError("Provided graph is not bipartite.")
 M = len(top_nodes) N = len(graph.nodes) - M if M != N: raise RuntimeError( "get_scc_of_projection does not support bipartite graphs with" " bipartite sets of different cardinalities.
 Got sizes %s and" " %s." % (M, N) ) if matching is None: # This matching maps top nodes to "other nodes" *and* other nodes # back to top nodes. matching = nxb.maximum_matching(graph, top_nodes=top_nodes) if len(matching) != 2 * M: raise RuntimeError( "get_scc_of_projection does not support bipartite graphs without" " a perfect matching.
 Got a graph with %s nodes per bipartite set" " and a matching of cardinality %s." % (M, (len(matching) / 2)) ) scc_list, dag = _get_scc_dag_of_projection(graph, top_nodes, matching) scc_order = list(nxd.lexicographical_topological_sort(dag)) # The "natural" return type, here, is a list of lists.
 Each inner list # is an SCC, and contains tuples of nodes.
 The "top node", and its matched # "bottom node". ordered_node_subsets = [ sorted([(i, matching[i]) for i in scc_list[scc_idx]]) for scc_idx in scc_order ] return ordered_node_subsets

-[docs]def block_triangularize(matrix, matching=None): """Compute ordered partitions of the matrix's rows and columns that permute the matrix to block lower triangular form Subsets in the partition correspond to diagonal blocks in the block triangularization.
+[docs] def block_triangularize(matrix, matching=None): """Compute ordered partitions of the matrix's rows and columns that permute the matrix to block lower triangular form Subsets in the partition correspond to diagonal blocks in the block triangularization.
 The order is topological, with ties broken "lexicographically".
 Parameters ---------- matrix: ``scipy.sparse.coo_matrix`` Matrix whose rows and columns will be permuted matching: ``dict`` A perfect matching.
 Maps rows to columns *and* columns back to rows.
 Returns ------- row_partition: list of lists A partition of rows.
 The inner lists hold integer row coordinates. col_partition: list of lists A partition of columns.
 The inner lists hold integer column coordinates. .. note:: **Breaking change in Pyomo 6.5.0** The pre-6.5.0 ``block_triangularize`` function returned maps from each row or column to the index of its block in a block lower triangularization as the original intent of this function was to identify when coordinates do or don't share a diagonal block in this partition.
 Since then, the dominant use case of ``block_triangularize`` has been to partition variables and constraints into these blocks and inspect or solve each block individually.
 A natural return type for this functionality is the ordered partition of rows and columns, as lists of lists.
 This functionality was previously available via the ``get_diagonal_blocks`` method, which was confusing as it did not capture that the partition was the diagonal of a block *triangularization* (as opposed to diagonalization).
 The pre-6.5.0 functionality of ``block_triangularize`` is still available via the ``map_coords_to_block_triangular_indices`` function. """ nxb = nx.algorithms.bipartite nxc = nx.algorithms.components nxd = nx.algorithms.dag from_biadjacency_matrix = nxb.matrix.from_biadjacency_matrix M, N = matrix.shape if M != N: raise ValueError( "block_triangularize does not currently support non-square" " matrices.
 Got matrix with shape %s." % ((M, N),) ) graph = from_biadjacency_matrix(matrix) row_nodes = list(range(M)) sccs = get_scc_of_projection(graph, row_nodes, matching=matching) row_partition = [[i for i, j in scc] for scc in sccs] col_partition = [[j - M for i, j in scc] for scc in sccs] return row_partition, col_partition

-def map_coords_to_block_triangular_indices(matrix, matching=None): row_blocks, col_blocks = block_triangularize(matrix, matching=matching) row_idx_map = {r: idx for idx, rblock in enumerate(row_blocks) for r in rblock} col_idx_map = {c: idx for idx, cblock in enumerate(col_blocks) for c in cblock} return row_idx_map, col_idx_map
+[docs] def map_coords_to_block_triangular_indices(matrix, matching=None): row_blocks, col_blocks = block_triangularize(matrix, matching=matching) row_idx_map = {r: idx for idx, rblock in enumerate(row_blocks) for r in rblock} col_idx_map = {c: idx for idx, cblock in enumerate(col_blocks) for c in cblock} return row_idx_map, col_idx_map

-[docs]@deprecated( msg=( "``get_blocks_from_maps`` is deprecated.
+[docs] @deprecated( msg=( "``get_blocks_from_maps`` is deprecated.
 This functionality has been" " incorporated into ``block_triangularize``." ), version="6.5.0", ) def get_blocks_from_maps(row_block_map, col_block_map): blocks = set(row_block_map.values()) assert blocks == set(col_block_map.values()) n_blocks = len(blocks) block_rows = [[] for _ in range(n_blocks)] block_cols = [[] for _ in range(n_blocks)] for r, b in row_block_map.items(): block_rows[b].append(r) for c, b in col_block_map.items(): block_cols[b].append(c) return block_rows, block_cols

-[docs]@deprecated( msg=( "``get_diagonal_blocks`` has been deprecated.
+[docs] @deprecated( msg=( "``get_diagonal_blocks`` has been deprecated.
 Please use" " ``block_triangularize`` instead." ), version="6.5.0", ) def get_diagonal_blocks(matrix, matching=None): return block_triangularize(matrix, matching=matching)